Flood Advisory in Effect for Hawai‘i Island

 ›×

-At 11:14 a.m.
-HST, radar indicated nearly stationary heavy showers near Upolu Point and Pololū Valley.
-Rain was falling at a rate of one to two inches per hour.
+At 5:37 p.m.
+HST, radar indicated heavy rain near Kealakekua.
+Rain was falling at a rate of 1 to 2 inches per hour.

-Locations in the advisory include but are not limited to Pololū Valley, Kohala Ranch, Hawi and Halaula.
+Locations in the advisory include but are not limited to Kealakekua, Honalo, Honaunau, Kahalu‘u-Keauhou, Captain Cook and Kainaliu.

 SPONSORED VIDEO